-Compared with other programming languages, Python's class mechanism adds classes with a minimum of new syntax and semantics.
+Python's class mechanism adds classes to the language with a minimum of new syntax and semantics.
 It is a mixture of the class mechanisms found in C++ and Modula-3.
-Python classes provide all the standard features of Object Oriented Programming: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
-Objects can contain arbitrary amounts and kinds of data.
-As is true for modules, classes partake of the dynamic nature of Python: they are created at runtime, and can be modified further after creation.
+As is true for modules, classes in Python do not put an absolute barrier between definition and user, but rather rely on the politeness of the user not to "break into the definition."
+The most important features of classes are retained with full power, however: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
+Objects can contain an arbitrary amount of private data.

-In C++ terminology, normally class members (including the data members) are public (except see below Private Variables), and all member functions are virtual.
+In C++ terminology, all class members (including the data members) are public, and all member functions are virtual.
+There are no special constructors or destructors.
 As in Modula-3, there are no shorthands for referencing the object's members from its methods: the method function is declared with an explicit first argument representing the object, which is provided implicitly by the call.
-As in Smalltalk, classes themselves are objects.
+As in Smalltalk, classes themselves are objects, albeit in the wider sense of the word: in Python, all data types are objects.
 This provides semantics for importing and renaming.
 Unlike C++ and Modula-3, built-in types can be used as base classes for extension by the user.
-Also, like in C++, most built-in operators with special syntax (arithmetic operators, subscripting etc.) can be redefined for class instances.
+Also, like in C++ but unlike in Modula-3, most built-in operators with special syntax (arithmetic operators, subscripting etc.) can be redefined for class instances.